glin/reactable/README.md

   defaultColDef = NULL,       # Default column definition used by every column.
 See column definitions below defaultSortOrder = "asc",   # Default sort order.
 Either "asc" or "desc" defaultSorted = NULL,       # Column names to sort by default.
-Or a named list with values of "asc" or "desc" paging = TRUE,              # Enable pagination? defaultPageSize = 10,       # Default page size pageSizeOptions =           # Page size options
+Or a named list with values of "asc" or "desc" pagination = TRUE,          # Enable pagination? defaultPageSize = 10,       # Default page size pageSizeOptions =           # Page size options
     c(10, 25, 50, 100),